 If you are looking to organize a family reunion or plan a trip with a group of friends, you can’t go wrong with a luxury vacation rental.
 From Villas in Portugal to Family-friendly stays in Iceland, Flip Key has some great options for families looking for some space and like to travel in style!
-We did a trip to Beach trip to South Walton, Florida one Fall with some friends and the boy still raves about it.
+We rented a Beach house on 30A in South Walton, Florida one Fall with some friends and the boy still raves about it.
 We were 18 of us, some of us drove from Dallas and some of us(the lazy ones like our family) flew.
 We stayed at a three-story beach house on Seacrest that had 7 bedrooms, 2 of which had bunk-beds that the kids shared.
 The house was stocked with enough towels, linens and Aveda bath amenities.
 The house had many living areas and a nice chef’s kitchen, an outdoor pool that the kids hung out during the day and we loved the nice balcony where we watched the sunset from a couple of nights.

 If the idea of roughing it or parting with the creature comforts like a comfy bed doesn’t really appeal to your brood, then opt for a luxurious cabin instead and go glamping.
 Being only 3 hours away from Dallas, Beavers Bend State Park is the perfect Fall or Spring getaway.
 The cabins in the area have everything a city family needs for a night in the woods – hot running water, electricity, air conditioning or heat, lush linens, granite counters, fireplaces, hot tubs and plenty of space to stretch out and unwind.
 Glamping at Beavers Bend State Park Oklahoma is perfect to getaway for Rest, Relaxation and Rejuvenation.